MolEvolEpid/hypermut3/README.md

   - The first sequence in the fasta file.
   - Can only contain non-multistate characters (ACGT) and gaps (`-`).
   - For an intrapatient set, the reference could be the consensus of all the sequences, assuming that the majority are not hypermutated.
+    - For more details about consensus making, and a webtool, see [here](https://www.hiv.lanl.gov/content/sequence/CONSENSUS/consensus.html).
   - For a set of unrelated sequences, the reference should probably be the consensus sequence for the appropriate subtype.
+    - For pre-made subtype consensus sequences for HIV, see [here](https://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html).

 - Query sequence(s):
   - Can contain [IUPAC nucleotide codes](https://www.bioinformatics.org/sms/iupac.html) (T, not U) and gaps (`-`).
   - Contexts where the mutation in the query is a gap are ignored and not considered potential mutations.